ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_error_handling.rst

     - name: Fail task when either condition is met ansible.builtin.command: /usr/bin/example-command
-      failed_when: _task.result.rc != 0 or 'ERROR' in command_result.stdout
+      failed_when: _task.result.rc != 0 or 'ERROR' in _task.result.stdout

 .. _override_the_changed_result: